The

 The plate ‘entitled’ in reverse.

-Impression in the 6th state, with strong drypoint burr, as issued for Etudes à l’eau-forte (Haden worked on the plate as it was being printed for the edition, which also included
+Impression in the 6th state, with strong drypoint burr, as issued for Etudes à l’eau-forte (Haden worked on the plate as it was being printed for the edition, which also included impressions in the 9th and 10th.

 With an unidentified collector’s mark verso – two small combined coats of arms (one being Arms of Amsterdam) (Ex Lugt).